ah-fang/ucb-challenge10/README.md

 ## Installation
-After cloning, run the following command in terminal:

-    npm init

-Confirm that Inquirer and Jest are included in the packages.
-If not, run:
+After cloning, confirm that [Inquirer]("https://www.npmjs.com/package/inquirer#documentation") and [Jest]("https://jestjs.io/docs/getting-started") are included in the packages.
+To install locally, run the following commands in terminal:

     npm install inquirer
     npm install jest